 The MND Japanese Exchange Program began as a pen pal exchange with students at Seishin Girls’ School during the Fall semester of the 2018-2019 school year.
 The exchange was launched the next school year, with MND students traveling to Niigata, Japan for a two-week stay.
 The experience included a weekend home stay with a school family and the rest of the stay boarding at the school’s dormitory.
 Students attended classes and participated in extracurriculars, including the Japanese Tea Club and Flower Arranging Club.

 As MND’s only cultural exchange without a language requirement, this program is open to students who commit to the Japanese Culture Club at Mount Notre Dame.

-The program is very selective at all schools.
-The students in Spain are chosen to participate in the exchange program based on the same criteria we use to select our participants — good foreign language skills, strong academic skills, and Christian behavior and attitudes.
-We are pleased to have such wonderful students participating in the exchange program.
+Exchange programs are selective at MND and at our partner schools.
+The students are chosen to participate in programs based on the following criteria— good target language skills (for language exchanges), strong academic skills, and Christian behavior and attitudes.
+Program selection process includes written application, interview, grade and conduct record review, and faculty evaluation before the selection committee extends invitations to participate.
+We are pleased to have empowered students participating in the MND exchange programs.

 • Increased cultural understanding

 • Expanded world view